james-priest/100-days-of-code-log/README.md

 ### Secondary Goals & Resources

-- Knock out the following...
 - [x] Complete as many [Code School courses](https://www.codeschool.com) as possible.
 These are highly focused, beginning to intermediate, subject matter classes that can be completed in 2-3 days each. **Completed 18 courses!**
 - [x] Got accepted into the [#GrowWithGoogle](https://twitter.com/search?q=%23GrowWithGoogle&src=tyah) Challenge Scholarship and will be doing the [#GoogleUdacityScholars](https://twitter.com/search?q=%23GoogleUdacityScholars&src=tyah) program as part of #100DaysOfCode Round Two!

   <!--
   - [ ] Complete [FCC Front End Development Certification](https://www.freecodecamp.com/james-priest "FCC Profile") program